SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Siege Engines/Exploding Mill Wheel.md

   - name: Upgrade
     icon: ⭐️
     effects:
+      - name: Piloted
+        cost: +4 EV
-      - effect: >-
+        effect: >-
-          **Piloted (+4 EV)** The wheel has been fitted with a control mechanism and a pilot's seat for a creature of size 1M or smaller.
+          The wheel has been fitted with a control mechanism and a pilot's seat for a creature of size 1M or smaller.
 As a move action, the pilot can turn the wheel in any direction while it is moving.
 As a main action, the pilot can leap out of the pilot's seat, landing in an adjacent space while the wheel continues moving in a straight line.

           Without proper training, determining how to pilot the wheel requires a **Reason test**.